hatran93/paylocity-bug-automation-challenge/bug-report/api.md

 2. *In American English:*
     *"Dependants" is not typically used.
 Instead, Americans use "dependents" for both the noun and adjective forms*

-As the majority of clients are US-based, better to have the spelling "dependents"
+As the majority of Paylocity's clients are US-based, better to have the spelling "dependents"